-Gettysburg powers to third title try
+Gettysburg soccer powers way to third title try

 Once again, the Gettysburg's boys soccer team will play for a district championship.